openneuron/PIVOT/README.md

 # PIVOT: Platform for Interactive analysis and Visualization Of Transcriptomics data

+* About this package
-See http://kim.bio.upenn.edu/software/idv.shtml for more details.
+  * See http://kim.bio.upenn.edu/software/idv.shtml for more details.

-The package_for_install contains the latest good-to-use development version of this package.
+* Installation
+  * Please use the following command to install in R.

+* Running PIVOT
+  * Note you MUST launch PIVOT with Rstudio.

+* Citation

+Qin Zhu, Stephen A Fisher, Hannah Dueck, Sarah Middleton, Mugdha Khaladkar, Young-Ji Na, Junhyong Kim KimLabIDV?: Application for Interactive RNA-Seq Data Analysis and Visualization (Preprint) bioRxiv 053348; doi: http://dx.doi.org/10.1101/053348

 Qin Zhu